 - a.
 Departmental Elements.
-Except as otherwise indicated in this section, the requirements in this Order apply to all Departmental Elements that possess, may possess or have authority to possess classified information. - (2) The Administrator of the NNSA must ensure that NNSA employees comply with their responsibilities under this Directive.
-Nothing in this Directive will be construed to interfere with the NNSA Administrator's authority under section 3212(d) of the National Nuclear Security Administration Act ("NNSA Act") (50 U.S.C. § 2402(d)) to establish Administration-specific policies, unless disapproved by the Secretary. - (3) This Order applies to the Bonneville Power Administration (BPA).
-The BPA Administrator will assure that BPA employees and contractors comply with their respective responsibilities under this
+Except as otherwise indicated in this section, the requirements in this Order apply to all Departmental Elements that possess, may possess, or have authority to possess classified information. - (1) The Administrator of the NNSA must ensure that NNSA employees comply with their responsibilities under this Directive.
+Nothing in this Directive will be construed to interfere with the NNSA Administrator's authority under section 3212(d) of the National Nuclear Security Administration Act ("NNSA Act") (50 U.S.C. § 2402(d)) to establish Administration-specific policies, unless disapproved by the Secretary. - (2) This Order applies to the Bonneville Power Administration (BPA).
+The BPA Administrator will assure that BPA employees and contractors comply with their respective responsibilities under this directive consistent with BPA's self financing, procurement, and other statutory authorities.

-- directive consistent with BPA's self financing, procurement and other statutory authorities. - (4) In accordance with the responsibilities and authorities assigned by the NNSA Act (50 U.S.C. § 2406) and Executive Order 12344 (February 1, 1982), codified 50 U.S.C. § 2511, and to ensure consistency throughout the joint Navy/DOE Naval Nuclear Propulsion Program, the Deputy Administrator for Naval Reactors (Director) will implement and oversee requirements and practices pertaining to this Directive for activities under the Director's cognizance, as deemed appropriate. - (5) The requirements in this Order apply to DOE (and DOE contractor) activities and facilities that are subject to licensing and related regulatory authority or certification by the Nuclear Regulatory Commission (NRC).
-The requirements in this Order should be applied consistent with Executive Order 12829, "Executive National Industrial Security Program" (January 6, 1993), the 1996 "Memorandum of Understanding Between the U.S. Department of Energy and the U.S. Nuclear Regulatory Commission Under the Provisions of the National Industrial Security Program" as may be amended or superseded, and related memoranda of understanding between NRC and DOE concerning classified information, executed in accordance with applicable laws, regulations, policies, directives, and requirements. - (6) Additional direction may apply or take precedence over this Order regarding the possession, handling and control of Sensitive Compartmented Information. - b.
+(3) In accordance with the responsibilities and authorities assigned by the NNSA Act (50 U.S.C. § 2406) and Executive Order 12344 (February 1, 1982), codified 50 U.S.C. § 2511, and to ensure consistency throughout the joint Navy/DOE Naval Nuclear Propulsion Program, the Deputy Administrator for Naval Reactors (Director) will implement and oversee requirements and practices pertaining to this Directive for activities under the Director's cognizance, as deemed appropriate.

+- (4) The requirements in this Order apply to DOE (and DOE contractor) activities and facilities that are subject to licensing and related regulatory authority or certification by the Nuclear Regulatory Commission (NRC).
+The requirements in this Order should be applied consistent with Executive Order 12829, National Industrial Security Program (January 6, 1993), the 2017 Memorandum of Understanding Between the United States Nuclear Regulatory Commission and the United States Department of Energy and the National Nuclear Security Administration Regarding Security Cognizance, Industrial Security Services and Related Activities Under the National Industrial Security Program for Operations with Nuclear Regulatory Commission and Department of Energy and National Nuclear Security Administration Contracts or Licenses That Involve Classified Information as may be amended or superseded, and related memoranda of understanding between NRC and DOE concerning classified information, executed in accordance with applicable laws, regulations, policies, directives, and requirements. - (5) Additional direction may apply or take precedence over this Order regarding the possession, handling and control of Sensitive Compartmented Information. - b.
 DOE Contractors.
 The CRD, Attachment 1, sets forth requirements that apply to contracts that include the CRD.
-This CRD, or its requirements, must be included in all contracts that involve classified information and contain DEAR clause 952.204-2, titled Security.
+This CRD, or its requirements, must be included in all contracts that involve classified information and contain Department of Energy Acquisition Regulation (DEAR) clause 952.204-2, titled Security.
 A violation of the provisions of the contract/CRD relating to the safeguarding or security of Restricted Data (RD) or other classified information may result in a civil penalty pursuant to subsection a. of section 234B of the Atomic Energy Act of 1954, as amended (42 U.S.C. § 2282b).
 The procedures for the assessment of civil penalties are set forth in Title 10, Code of Federal Regulations (CFR), Part 824, Procedural Rules for the Assessment of Civil Penalties for Classified Information Security Violations. - c.
 Equivalencies/Exemptions for DOE O 471.6.
-Equivalencies and exemptions from the requirements of this Order must be processed in accordance with DOE O 251.1D, Departmental Directive Program.
+Equivalencies and exemptions from the requirements of this Order must be processed in accordance with DOE O 251.1, Departmental Directive Program, current version.
 When conditions warrant, equivalencies or exemptions from the requirements in this Order may be requested.
 Requests must be supported by a vulnerability assessment (VA) when required by the assets being protected, or by sufficient analysis to form the basis for an informed risk management decision.
 The analysis must identify compensatory measures, if applicable, or alternative controls to be implemented.